Kokerboom–Auas High Voltage Power Line: History

 In 1981, a 220kV line served as the main backbone of the Namibian electricity grid and the means by which the country imported power from neighboring South Africa.
 Circa 1999, a single circuit 400kV transmission line was strung between the substation in Aries, South Africa to Auas outside Windhoek in Namibia to meet demand and stabilize the network.

 It is anticipated that by 2023, that network will be insufficient to meet Namibia's expanding electricity needs.
 A new 400kV single circuit power line between Kokerboom and Auas is in the processes of development, to "ensure system reliability" and provide increased demand and expanded area of coverage.

 Associated power lines

-The current Engineering, Procurement and Construction (EPC) contract awarded to Power Line Africa (Pty), a Namibian company, includes the design and construction of a transmission line between Auas, Namibia and Gerus, Namibia, a distance of about 371 km.
+The current Engineering, Procurement and Construction (EPC) contract awarded to Power Line Africa (Pty), a Namibian company, includes the design and construction of a connecting transmission line between Auas and the Gerus substation near Otjiwarongo, a distance of about 287 km.

 Construction

 Power Line Africa (Pty), a local company is the main contractor on this project, at a reported cost of N$660 million (US$45.5 million).
-Construction is expected to begin in 2021 and last approximately 2 years.
+Construction was expected to begin in 2021 and last approximately 2 years.
+Delays in funding caused an interruption of the construction, which was resumed in 2025.
+The estimated cost had by then increased to N$2 billion.